 We cannot go to New York City without having lunch at Ellen’s Stardust Diner.
 Located right outside of Times Square on Broadway, this iconic diner is a place that kids will love.
 Featuring incredibly talented servers who take turns performing popular and Broadway tunes, this diner is one of the most popular restaurants in New York.

 While the food isn’t as good as other kid friendly restaurants in NYC, the entertainment makes it a must-visit.
-Many families prefer to have breakfast here, which is a great option.
+Many families prefer to have breakfast here, which is a great option, especially to avoid theater crowds.

 We learned about Parm NYC from our Exclusive Resorts concierge, and it sounded like the perfect lunch restaurant for us.
 There are several locations in New York, including one in Battery Park City, right by the One World Observatory.
 It’s a casual restaurant, featuring absolutely delicious authentic Italian food.